Strong Legal Evidence for Authenticating Your Data

 Our software works within our IBM 4767 Coprocessor, specially customized using an agreement with IBM to do nothing but generate our timestamps with absolute security.
-The coprocessor is certified at levels 3 and 4 of the rigorous National Institute of Standards and Technology (NIST) using the Security Requirements for Cryptographic Modules.
+The coprocessor is FIPS 140-2 certified at level 4 of the rigorous National Institute of Standards and Technology (NIST) using the Security Requirements for Cryptographic Modules.

 Software-based timestamps are only as sound as the hardware running the program.
 Software-based solutions leave you vulnerable to charges of manipulating the hardware.
 An adversary can always claim you paid the system administrator (even the administrator of an outside firm) to set the hardware to generate a false timestamp.

 No one can set our systems to generate false timestamps

 No one can hack our equipment, because our 4767 has no external interfaces except the timestamp generator.
 There's simply no way in.
 Period.
 And any attempt to tamper with our equipment—even by us—stops it dead in its tracks.
 All old data is safe, but no new data can be created.